JonmarCorpuz/SecondBrain/Cloud Computing/Cloud Deployment Models.md

 * Includes configuration scripts, which are useful for initial installation and for ongoing maintenance and troubleshooting
 * Includes sections on the access and distribution networks in the cloud (Ex: *A network management section that provides a map for the network operations center and illustrates how the network management systems are connected to the network and what devices they're monitoring*, *etc.*)
 * Includes benchmarking, which is taking sample performance metrics that need to be collected as part of the documentation process, which will enable an organization to measure performance and identify potential issues when performing post-migration validations (Ex: *CPU usage*, *Memory utilization*, *Storage consumption*, *Database I/O performance*, *Network bandwidth consumed*, *etc.*)

-## Service Level Agreement (SLA)

-A service level agreement is a formal contract or agreement between a CSP and a customer that outlines the specific terms, conditions, expectations, and penalties regarding the level of service and performance the customer can expect

-* Essential for establishing a clear understanding of the services that are being provided, the responsibilities of both parties, and the metrics used to measure and ensure the quality of service